publicdomainmap/api/README.md

 - [x] Migrate Code from MJS to TS
 - [ ] OAUTH2 Support
 - [x] Fix issues with JOSM, which uses more of the API than iD
+- [x] Set up automated testing
-- [ ] Set up automated testing and deploying directly from Github
+- [ ] Automatic deployment directly from Github
 - [ ] Many more ideas in the [issues](https://github.com/publicdomainmap/api/issues)

 ## 🏗️ Built With